rogervinas/spring-cloud-stream-kafka-streams-first-steps/README.md

 * **Amazon Kinesis**
 * ...

-You can also check out [Spring Cloud Stream step by step](https://github.com/rogervinas/spring-cloud-stream-step-by-step) where I got working a simple example using **Kafka binder**.
+You can also check out [Spring Cloud Stream Kafka step by step](https://github.com/rogervinas/spring-cloud-stream-step-by-step) where I got working a simple example using **Kafka binder**.

 Let's try this time a simple example using **Kafka Streams binder**! 🤩